googleads/googleads-dfp-java-dfp-playground/README.md

 3. Run (using one of the following methods):

-  - Run from Eclipse
+  - From Eclipse

        Within the project, open the folder eclipse-launch-profiles.
 Right-click DevAppServer.launch, and then select **Run As > DevAppServer**.

        The playground will be running at: http://localhost:8888/

-  - Run from the command line
+  - From the command line

        From the root of the project directory, run: